Islandora-Collaboration-Group/ISLE/docs/02_installation_test/ild_installation_guide.md

 ### Assumptions / Prerequisites

-* Laptop / workstation that conforms to the specifications outlined in the [Host Server Specifications](../01_installation_host_server/host_server_system_specifications.md)

-* This test site guide is designed for a local laptop / workstation that has already followed the appropriate setup and configuration instructions in the `Test ISLE` section of the [Install Start Here](../install_start_here.md) guide.
+* This test site guide is designed for a local laptop / workstation that has already followed the appropriate setup and configuration instructions in the `Test ISLE` section of the [guide](/index.md#test-isle).

 * Instructions below assume a MacOS or Linux laptop or workstation.
 Windows users may have to adjust / swap out various tools as needed.

-* These directions depend on the type of local computer used to connect via browser to Islandora.

 ---